Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland

 Lullabies made from slaughterhouses and screams!

-Ultimately, the women discussed here are only the tip of the iceberg among hundreds of forgotten women that challenged stereotypes.
-They are all worth remembering because the past is not only “history” but also “herstory”.
+Ultimately, the women discussed here are only a few of the hundreds of Polish women that challenged stereotypes and battled for women’s rights.
+As the issues they pioneered continue to affect us today, they are all worth remembering, for the past is not only ‘history’ but also ‘herstory’.

-Written by Patryk Zakrzewski, translated by ND, edited by AZ, August 2015
+Originally written in Polish by Patryk Zakrzewski; translated by ND; edited by AZ, Aug 2015